tedkotz/csvjinja/README.md

 ## Todo
 * Store max column size for use in template formatting
 * Support for arbitrary command line parameter passing into template
+* Cut down the number of passes through the CSV file
-* Could a more functional approach to the design cut down the number of passes through the CSV file
+    * Could a more functional approach to the design do the job?
+    * Maybe grab more state info on first pass?